How languages and cultures in Asia transcend boundaries with the written word

 Manuscripts and Movements of Ideas Across Asia at IIC, Delhi (Photo courtesy: Daljeet Singh for IIC)

-HOW IDEAS AND knowledge travel across countries, and how they change as they move, is one of the fundamental ways in which society and culture are shaped.
-This was the subject of the recently concluded exhibition Manuscripts and Movements of Ideas across Asia that was held at the India International Centre (IIC) from October 17-26.
+How ideas and knowledge travel across countries, and how they change as they move, is one of the fundamental ways in which society and culture are shaped.
+This was the subject of the recently concluded exhibition Manuscripts and Movements of Ideas Across Asia that was held at the India International Centre from October 17-26.
 Images of manuscripts, as well as fragments of inscriptions and paintings were on display panels in the Art Gallery of the IIC Annexe.
-It was a treasure trove for all those interested in history as there were also facsimiles of several original manuscripts on display.
+It was a treasure trove for scholars, and all those interested in history as there were also facsimiles of several original manuscripts on display.

-One prominent manuscript—the Saddharma Pundarika Sutra, or the Lotus Sutra, part of the Gilgit Manuscripts from the 5th-6th century CE— was on birch bark.
+One prominent manuscript– the Saddharmapundarika Sutra, or the Lotus Sutra, part of the Gilgit Manuscripts from the 5th-6th century CE– was on birch bark.
 The originals are now in the National Archives of India.
-Another display which caught the eye was the Anwar-I Suhaili, a work depicting the translation of the Panchatantra by Emperor Akbar in the 17th century, now in the Tashkent Library.
+Another display which caught the eye was the Anwar-I Suhaili, a work depicting the translation of the Pancatantra by Emperor Akbar in the 17th century, now in the Tashkent Library.
 The accompanying painting depicted a Sassanid minister presenting this translation to King Anushirvan in the 6th century.

 “Manuscripts deal with every subject under the sun, not only about faith, or cosmology.
 They are about lived lives.
 They are also about drama, sex, medicine, architecture, and children’s games,” says Sudha Gopalakrishnan, executive director, IIC’s International Research Division

-One fragment, Amarakosha by the Sanskrit grammarian Amarasimha (500 CE) is a ‘thesaurus’ comprising synonyms for different types of words.
-It can be noted that this is one of the first recorded examples of a thesaurus.
-Other examples in the exhibition were the Abithana Chintamani a compendium of synonyms in the 12th century and the Dhananjaya-kosa a compilation of Sanskrit synonyms and homonyms.
+Language evolves, so that one word has different meanings.
+One fragment, Amarakosa by Sanskrit grammarian Amarasimha (500 CE) is a ‘thesaurus’ comprising synonyms for different types of words.
+It can be noted that this is one of the first recorded example of a thesaurus, centuries before the word itself was coined in another language.
+Other examples in the exhibit were the Abhidana-cintamani compendium of synonyms in the 12th century and the Dhananjayakosa compilation of Sanskrit synonyms and homonyms.

-Another early example of how people played with languages and scripts was Raghavapandaviya by 12th-century poet Kaviraja.
+Another early example of how people played with languages and scripts was Raghavapandaviya by 12th century poet Kaviraja.
 It is an epic poem, which is a narrative of the Mahabharata if read in one direction, and simultaneously a narrative on the Ramayana if read in another direction.
-As Gopalakrishnan observes, both narratives have been scripted without any error.
+As Gopalakirishnan observes, both narratives have been scripted without any error.

-There is also the Nushkha E-Nasikha-E Masnawiat E-Saqime, dated 1622-23 CE.
-It is a part of the compilation of renowned Persian scholar and poet Maulana Jalaluddin Rumi’s verses in the 13th century by a minister of Jahangir.
-Interestingly, Rumi’s philosophical range encompassed Buddhism, possibly because he was a native of Balkh, Afghanistan, believed to be a major Buddhist centre in the past.
-Persian expert Shekhar says, “An official, Abdul Latif Gujarati, posted during Shah Jahan’s period in Kabul, collected many manuscripts there.
+There was also the Nushkha E-Nasikha-E Masnawiat E-Saqime, dated 1622-23 CE.
+It is a part of the compilation of renowned Persian scholar and poet Maulana Jalaluddin Rumi’s verses in the 13th century by a minister of Emperor Jahangir.
+Interestingly, Rumi’s philosophical range encompassed Buddhism, most likely as he was a native of Balkh, Afghanistan, believed to be a major Buddhist centre in the past.
+Persian expert Shekhar explains, “An official, Abdul Latif Gujarati, posted during Shah Jahan’s period in Kabul, collected many manuscripts there.
 He travelled from Kabul to Burhanpur.
-He collected several manuscripts belonging to Rumi, during his time in Kabul, and collated different texts.”
+He collected large number manuscripts belonging to Rumi, during his time in Kabul, and collated different texts.”

 More Columns